-Theory Practical
+Th eory Practical

 1st year Hours Internal External Hours Internal External

 Nursing education 3 25 75 50 50

 Advance nursing practice 3 25 75

 Nursing Research and statistics 3 25 75

-Clinical speciality -I 3 25 75 100 100
+Clinical speciality -I 25 75 100 100

 Total 100 300 150 150

 II nd Year

 Nursing Administration 3 25 75

 Dissertation & Viva 100 100

-Clinical Speciality-II 3 25 75 100 100
+Clinical Speciality-II 25 75 100 100

 Total 50 150 200 200

-Nursing research=50 and statistics=25 Nursing research=15 and statistics=10
+^{} Nursing research=50 and statistics=25 Nursing research=15 and statistics=10

 - 1. Minimum pass marks shall be 50 % in each of the Theory and practical papers separately. - 2.
-A candidate must have minimum of 80% attendance (irrespective of the kind of absence) in theory and practical in each subject for appearing for examination. - A candidate must have 100% attendance in each of the practical areas before award of degree - 4.
+A candidate must have minimum of 80% attendance (irrespective of the kind of absence) in theory and practical in each subject for appearing for examination. - 3.
+A candidate must have 100% attendance in each of the practical areas before award of degree - 4.
 A candidate has to pass in theory and practical exam separately in each of the paper. - 5.
 If a candidate fails in either theory or practical paper he/she has to re-appear for both the papers (Theory and practical). - 6.
-Maximum no. of attempts permitted for each paper is 3 including first attempt. - 7.
-The maximum period to complete the course successfully should not exceed 4 (four) years - 8.
-A candidate failing in more then two subjects will not be promoted to the IInd year. - 9.
+The candidates if fail in more than one/two subjects in any nursing programme they can be promoted to next year. - 7.
+A candidate can take any number of attempts with a condition that maximum period allowed is as proscribed for each nursing programme, i.e. M.Sc.
+Nursing 4 years. - 8.
+However all papers need to be cleared before appearing in the final examination. - 9.
 No candidate shall be admitted to the subsequent IInd year examination unless the candidate has passed the Ist year examination. - 10.
 Maximum number of candidates for all practical examination should not exceed 10 per day. - 11.
 Provision of Supplementary examination should be made. - 12.
 All practical examinations must be held in the respective clinical areas. - 13.
 One internal and One external examiners(outside the University) should jointly conduct practical examination for each student - 14.
-An examiner should be M.Sc (N) in concerned subject and have minimum of 3 (three) years ^{post graduate} teaching experience. - 15.
+An examiner should be M.Sc (N) in concerned subject and have minimum of 3 (three) years post graduate teaching experience. - 15.
 One internal and One external examiners(outside the University) should evaluate dissertation and jointly conduct viva-voce for each student - 16.
-For Dissertation Internal examiner should be the guide and external examiner should be Nursing faculty / nursing expert in the same clinical speciality holding Ph.D./M.Phil/M.Sc.
+For Dissertation Internal examiner should be the guide and external examiner should be Nursing faculty/nursing expert in the same clinical speciality holding Ph.D./M.Phil/M.Sc.
 Nursing with a minimum of 3 years experience in guiding the research projects for Post Graduate students of Nursing.